PNW Local’s Guide for Things to Do In Rockaway Beach, Oregon & the Oregon Coast

 My husband and I browsed through this vacation rental site to find the perfect property for us:

-- VRBO (Which stands for Vacation Rental By Owner — Click here to look through all its awesome vacation rental listings located all over the world!)
+- VRBO: Click here to look through all its awesome vacation rental listings located all over the world!)

-We booked a place that was listed through a fairly prominent property rental company in this area of Oregon, which made it pretty easy to talk with them about some questions we had about the property and felt comfortable everything would be as expected when we arrived.
+We booked a place that was listed through a fairly prominent property rental company in this area of Oregon, which made it pretty easy to talk with them about some questions we had about the property and made us feel comfortable everything would be as expected when we arrived.

 It was a no brainer for us to get a vacation rental since we were traveling with a toddler and knew we needed the extra space and kitchen amenities, but there are also a few hotels in Rockaway Beach if you’d rather go that route.